ProgramCrafter/salsa-iwj-otter/docs/gamespec.rst

    referred to

  * ``pieces``: Array of `Piece Specs`_.
 Defines the initial pieces and their layout.
-Each entry is a piece spec sub-table.
+Each entry is a piece spec dictionary.

 Piece Specs
 -----------

-A piece spec is a table defining one or more pieces.
-When part of a game spec, it appears as an entry in the top-level ``pieces`` array, and defines the location(s) on the table to place the pieces, too.
+A piece spec is a dictionary defining one or more pieces.
+When part of a game spec, it appears as an entry in the top-level ``pieces`` array, and also defines the location(s) on the table to place the pieces, too.

-There is a required key ``type``, a string.
+There is a required entry``type``, a string.
 This determines how the rest of the table is interpreted.
 It is one of the `Piece Spec Types`_.